amirinisrael/amirinisrael.github.io/README.md

 ![tokyo_back_rack_lr](https://user-images.githubusercontent.com/42239030/43993761-433da372-9d9b-11e8-9886-3d121b69994a.jpg)

 The first thing to do when making a rack is to decide how large you want the rack platform to be.
-For example, if you plan to carry one supermaket paper bag, measure its bottom and add an inch on all sides.
-The example in these instructions is based upon a large laptop computer.
+For example, if you plan to carry a laptop computer, measure its bottom and add an inch on all sides.

 Heavy-duty pizza racks are normally made out of 5/16" OD x 0.035" thick steel tubing (the European equivalent is 8mm OD x 1mm thick).
-You'll need to source these before you start.
+You'll need to source the tubing before you start.
 The sleeve used to connect the ends is one size up (3/8" x 0.028" or 10mm x 1mm).
 The photo below shows the pieces used in the platform, prior to brazing.

 ![platform_pieces_lr](https://user-images.githubusercontent.com/42239030/43993704-7dc5429e-9d9a-11e8-8327-2449877b269d.jpg)

 ## Tools and Expendable Materials
-You will also need the following tools and materials to make the rack’s platform:
+In addition to the tubing, you will also need the following tools and expendables to make the rack’s platform:
 -	hacksaw or pipe-cutter
 -	sandpaper
 -	rat-tail file